parse-community/docs/_includes/ios/handling-errors.md

 ```
 </div>

-The query might also fail because the device couldn't connect to the Parse Cloud.
+The query might also fail because the device couldn't connect to your Parse Server.
 Here's the same callback but with a bit of extra code to handle that scenario explicitly:

 <div class="language-toggle" markdown="1">
 ```objective_c